-The optimal treatment duration (i.e., number of days to repeat the treatment) as well as the durability of antidepressant effect has yet to be determined.
+The optimal treatment duration (i.e., number of days to repeat the treatment) as well as long-term durability of LFMS antidepressant effect has yet to be determined.
 We believe that repeated treatment sessions will be required for maximum efficacy and meaningful durability, as is the case with other brain stimulation techniques such as ECT or TMS.

 The Tal Medical LFMS Device is limited by US Federal Law to Investigational Use.